madnesspie/django-obm/README.md

 ```

 ## Future features
-- connectors for: ETH, ETC, DASH, BCHABC, BCHSV, LTC and so on
+- connectors for: ETH, ETC, DASH, BCHABC, BCHSV, LTC, ZEC and so on
 - `cryptocurrency.wallet` app that help in implementation multi cryptocurrency wallet